toticavalcanti/hadoop-installation-scripts/1_install_Java/README.md

-# hadoop installation on ubuntu 20.04.1
+# Java installation on ubuntu 20.04.1
 # Instructions on installing and running different processes related to HDFS on Ubuntu 20.04.1

 ## To install and run those resources, follow the instructions for Java